 Close by is the wonderful Pacific Bonsai Museum, which “connects people to nature through the living art of bonsai,” and the Botanical Garden with a huge variety of rhododendrons & azaleas.

 There are plenty of museums and art galleries around the city, such as the Tacoma Art Museum, the Fort Nisqually Living History Museum, and the Washington State History Museum.

 Petrolheads will love LeMay: America’s Car Museum, and the Children’s Museum of Tacoma is interesting for people of all ages.

 Other points of interest around the city include the Tacoma Narrows Bridge (two impressive suspension bridges over the Puget Sound, connecting Tacoma to the Kitsap Peninsula), and the Chihuly Bridge of Glass (which links the Thea Foss Waterway and the fascinating Museum of Glass, and has three impressive glass installations).

-In your downtime, there’s a wealth of options for things to do – the comedy club, Tower Lanes Entertainment Center and the large number of bars with live music are just some of the fun things to do around the city.
+In your downtime, there’s a wealth of options for things to do – the comedy club, Tower Lanes Entertainment Center, and a large number of bars with live music are just some of the fun things to do around the city.